nonomal/colanode/README.md

 ### Self-host with Docker

-If you prefer to host your own Colanode server, simply use the Docker Compose file in the root of this repository.
-In the near future, we’ll provide more detailed instructions for other environments, including Kubernetes.
-For now, here’s what you need to run Colanode yourself:
+If you prefer to host your own Colanode server, check out the [`hosting/`](hosting/) folder which contains the Docker Compose file and deployment configurations.
+For Kubernetes deployments, see the [`hosting/k8s/`](hosting/k8s/) folder which includes Helm charts and additional documentation.
+Here's what you need to run Colanode yourself:

 - **Postgres** with the **pgvector** extension.
 - **Redis** (any Redis-compatible service will work, e.g., Valkey).
 - **S3-compatible storage** (supporting basic file operations and presigned URLs).
 - **Colanode server API**, provided as a Docker image.

-All required environment variables for the Colanode server can be found in the docker-compose file.
+All required environment variables for the Colanode server can be found in the [`hosting/docker-compose.yml`](hosting/docker-compose.yml) file or [`hosting/k8s/README.md`](hosting/k8s/README.md) for Kubernetes deployments.

 ## License